Home

 I've said this before, but it's worth repeating:

-Choosing to home school William and Catherine was the best decision we've ever made!
+Choosing to home school our children is the best decision we ever made!

-There are lots more details about the homeschooling laws, including some top tips on how to steer your way through them, in my page on homeschooling requirements, but here is an overview of home school laws across the US.
+There are lots more details about the homeschooling laws, including some top tips on how to steer your way through them, in my page on the legal requirements of homeschooling.

-Before we start, there's one very important point that's worth emphasising:
+Before we start, there's one very important point that's worth emphasizing:

 Find out for yourself what the laws are BEFORE you ask state officials.